 How do we find our true ethnic roots?

 So, how do we find out our true ethnic roots?
-And how do we introduce some of the customs and traditions to our children?
+And how do we teach our children about their heritage, along with some of the customs and traditions?

 Well, the answer to the first question is an easy one.
 Don’t only rely on stories passed down from the generations.
 Don’t even rely on family trees, meticulously built by family members.
-Remember, people tend to exclude ethinicities from their trees that might bring them embarrassmemt or challenge their beliefs about their heritage.
+Remember, people tend to exclude ethnicities from their trees that might bring them embarrassment or challenge their beliefs about their heritage.